robokeys/automoton-tags/SPEC.md

 **License**

-Robokeytags Specification v1.0 is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+Robokeytags Tags Specification v1.0 is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 You are free to use, adapt, and distribute this specification; even commercially; without attribution in your project files.
 Inclusion of reference tags such as: